ECOS For Educators

 The TEA Check Register provides details on payments made to businesses, school districts and individuals for fiscal years 2008 through 2015.
 This data is separated by year and listed alphabetically by vendor name.

-The TEA Contracts page contains information about current "no bid" contracts and contracts generally valued over $15,000.
+The TEA Contracts page contains information about current contracts and contracts generally valued between $15,000 and $50,000.
 Texas Government Code Sections 2054.126 (d)(4) and 2261.253 require each state agency to post specific procurement information on its website.
-This information will be updated periodically.
+Contracts valued over $50,000 may be found on the Legislative Budget Board Contracts Database.
+Information on these pages will be updated periodically.

 The TEA Payment Report is a tool for School districts, education service centers, charter schools, colleges and universities, state agencies, and other organizations/businesses to get information about their payments from the TEA.